openstudioproject/openstudio_docs/prerequisites.rst

 System requirements
 ====================

+Please keep in mind that OpenStudio is a web application, which needs a bit more resources then a standard website.

 Hardware
 -----------------

 **Minimum**

-- 2 (v)CPU cores with performance comparable to at least a second generation Intel Core i5 @ 2.0 Ghz
+- 2 (v)CPU cores*
 - 2 GB of RAM
 - 1 GB of free storage

 **Recommended**

-- 2 (v)CPU cores with performance comparable to at least a second generation Intel Core i5 @ 2.0 Ghz
+- 2 (v)CPU cores*
 - 4 GB of RAM
 - 10 GB of free storage
 - SSD storage

+\* With performance comparable to at least a second generation Intel Core i5 @ 2.0 Ghz

 Hosting platform